T‑Mobile

 The tool went through multiple phases: first a line selector and basic comparison view, then a benefits comparison showing what's included at T‑Mobile versus what you pay extra for at Verizon and AT&T, and eventually a full calculator that computes actual savings percentages and dollar amounts based on a prospect's current plan.

-Over time, the calculator grew beyond a single-use module.
-It became a dynamic placement that showcases the total value — benefits, perks, and pricing — that customers get when they sign up for a particular plan.
-The module now lives on the How to Switch page, the Plans page, and is deployed across multiple savings and value campaigns in constant advertising rotation.
-It's one of the only web modules in T-Mobile's history to be featured in a nationally broadcast TV commercial — including spots with the cast of Suits and Snoop Dogg.
+Over time it grew past a single module.
+It's now a dynamic placement that breaks down the full value of a plan (benefits, perks, pricing) and lives on the How to Switch page, the Plans page, and across multiple ad campaigns in constant rotation.
+It's one of the only web modules in T‑Mobile's history to appear in a nationally broadcast TV spot, including commercials with the Suits cast and Snoop Dogg.

 The Result

-50% lift quarter-over-quarter in shop traffic to cart start rate (28.94% → 43.42%).
-28% lift quarter-over-quarter in shop traffic to order rate (1.07% → 1.37%).
-Both metrics attributed to prospects who used the calculator before continuing down the funnel.
-Featured in nationally broadcast TV commercial spots (Suits cast, Snoop Dogg).
-Deployed across multiple pages and advertising campaigns in constant rotation.
-One of the only web modules to ever appear in a T-Mobile broadcast commercial.
+50% lift quarter-over-quarter in shop-to-cart rate (28.94% to 43.42%).
+28% lift in shop-to-order rate (1.07% to 1.37%).
+Both attributed to prospects who used the calculator before continuing down the funnel.

 Video Demo